EMREXEU/fi-ncp/README.md

 - front-end is a separate folder inside project which can be run also locally as normal angular
   project:
   - `fi-ncp/src/main/fi-ncp-front`
+  - building front-end will output files to `webapp` folder, and files are included in Spring Boot Jar.
+    - Normally executable should be jar but in this case war, because it's the simplest way to include Angular app inside Spring Boot app.

 ## Compiling
 Maven project builds and packages both spring-boot back-end and angular front-end application